Waaal/BobaOS/doc/STCQ/GDT.md

  3  2   1   0
 |G |DB| L|  Reserved
  ```
 **G:** Granularity flag.
 The size the Limit value is scaled by.
 0 = The Limit is 1 byte blocks.
-1 = The Limit is 4 kiB blocks.
+1 = The Limit is 4 kiB blocks (So each byte in the Limit is a 4KB block.
+If we have a limit of 3 thet are 12288 bytes).

 **DB:** Size flag.
 0 = describtor defines a 16 bit protected mode segment.
 1 = descriptor defines a 32 bit portected mode.